Building a Dynamic Image Preview with HTML, CSS, and JavaScript

 By the end of this post, you will have a better understanding of how to create a beautiful and functional image preview feature for any web project.

-We start by creating a basic structure using HTML.
+We start by creating a basic image preview in a JavaScript structure using HTML.
 We will include a form with several input fields for selecting images.
 Each input will be wrapped inside a container, and we’ll leave room for a preview of each image.

 Next, we’ll style the image input field and preview box.
 The goal is to create a visually appealing design that also enhances user interaction.